Golf is one of the most popular sports to bet on, due to the high-valued prices on offer from bookmakers.

 How is this done?

 Let’s say you select five golfers at $10 a piece.
 Your expected return if any of your five golfers wins is roughly $200.
-As the tournament progresses, you will be able to track to results of your five players – if one or two of them are near the leaders, most bettors would place a bet on some of the surrounding golfers to an amount which would secure a profit.
+As the tournament progresses, you can track the results of your picks and make additional bets to give yourself the best possible chance of securing a profit.

-If by round three, two of your five players are situated in the top 5, you would place a bet on the other three – but only enough which earns you a profit regardless of who wins.
+For example: two of your five players are situated in the top five after the third round.
+A popular move in this scenario is to place bets on the other three players in contention, but only enough to ensure you come out ahead no matter who wins.
 This is called golf management and whilst it takes away the ‘big win’ feeling, it is a good way to make money through the live betting option.

-Men’s golf has four major tournaments played in the calendar year.
-These are the US Masters, US Open, Open Championship and the PGA Championship.
+Men’s golf has four major tournaments played in the calendar year: the US Masters, US Open, Open Championship and PGA Championship.
+Together they form the Grand Slam – a feat few players have achieved in a career, let alone in a single year.

-Establish 120 years ago, the U.S. Open was the pinnacle for most golfers around the world, but especially those who lived in North America.
-The field is made up of 156 players, including amateurs, and recent winners have included Germany’s Martin Kaymer, England’s Justin Rose and Northern Ireland’s Graeme McDowell and Rory McIlroy.
+Establish in 1895, the United States Open Championship has long ranked as the most fiercely contested golf tournament in North America.
+The field is made up of 156 players, including amateurs, and recent winners have included Germany’s Martin Kaymer, England’s Justin Rose, and Northern Ireland’s Graeme McDowell and Rory McIlroy.

 Held in the United Kingdom, the Open Championship boasts the biggest field of all four majors and has the tagline “Toughest major in the world”.
 The ‘British Open’ is the oldest major where players compete for the Claret Jug.